 - Targets from previous EVVA sustainability reports

-- from the SDG: The United Nations have set 17 ambitious goals for sustainable development in our world – the Sustainable Development Goals, in short SDGs.
+- The SDG: The United Nations has set 17 ambitious goals for sustainable development in our world: the Sustainable Development Object Goals (SDG).
 EVVA is aligned with the SDGs and has been implementing many of these goals for years – and we continue to work on them.
-You will also find the corresponding SDG pictogram in the presentation of EVVA’s sustainable projects.
-It indicates which UN SDG target we positively contribute to with our action and how we are helping to meet that target.
-More about SDGs at https://sustainabledevelopment.un.org
+You can see the corresponding SDG pictogram in the presentation of EVVA’s sustainable projects.
+It indicates which UN SDG target we are making a positive contribution towards with our actions and how we are helping to meet that target.
+More about the SDGs at https://sdgs.un.org/

 2) Dialogues and surveys